andrew-zachary/andrew-zachary/README.md

 ## ⚙️ Building
 ### <a href="https://github.com/andrew-zachary/multi-vendor-ecommerce">**Multi Vendor Ecommerce**</a>
+MEVN stack web app that implements common Ecommerce features.
 ### <a href="https://ai-zem-up.vercel.app/">**AI'zem up**</a>
-The bridge between passion and progress within AI domain.
+Building the bridge between passion and progress within the AI domain.

-Build your community around AI flames and push your AI skills to the surface.

 ## :gem: Latest Posts
 - <a href="https://dev.to/andrewzach/create-a-responsive-nav-menu-with-tailwind-and-alpinejs-2ij1">Create a Responsive Nav Menu with Tailwind and Alpinejs.</a>